rust-lang/book/src/ch03-04-comments.md

 // Hello, world.
 ```

-In Rust, comments must start with two slashes and will last until the end of
+In Rust, comments must start with two slashes and continue until the end of the
-the line.
-For comments that extend beyond a single line, you’ll need to
+line.
+For comments that extend beyond a single line, you’ll need to include
-include `//` on each line, like this:
+`//` on each line, like this:

 ```rust
 // So we’re doing something complicated here, long enough that we need